 If needed as part of medical monitoring for example diabetes.

+Pupils are not expected to bring their own devices, including mobile phones for any part of learning.
+Mobile phones and smart devices are not permitted on school trips or residential trips.

-Pupils must not use their mobile phones or other smart devices on the school site unless agreed by the headteacher.
+Pupils must not use their mobile phones or other smart devices on the school site, including in the playground & in cloakrooms before & after school or at breaktimes. unless agreed by the headteacher.
 Mobile phones and other smart devices should be switched off as soon as children come through the school gates.
 While in school, mobile phones and other smart devices are not to be retained by pupils.
 Mobile phones and other smart devices should be handed to class teachers so they may be stored securely.
 These are returned at the end of the day.

 In certain circumstances, for instances for the monitoring of a medical condition, a pupil may require access to their mobile phone or other smart device while on the school site.
+The school will consider reasonable adjustments for pupils with SEND/disability/other protected characteristics or specific vulnerabilities

 This should be agreed with the headteacher and form part of the pupil’s Health Care Plan.
 In these circumstances the pupil should not access their mobile phone or smart device while on the school site unless it is directly related to their medical condition or other agreed circumstance.

 To promote safeguarding, pupils must not take mobile phones and other smart devices (including AirTags or similar devices) on school trips or residential visits, without prior authorisation from the visit leader or headteacher.

+Expectations are taught to pupils at the start of each term and reinforced regularly; parents receive the policy each September and at key points in the year.
+Leaders monitor consistent application across classes.

 4.1 Sanctions